-Purdue is the most notable example of a traditional college experimenting with ISAs, and hopefully, other universities will start to take note.
-But the best opportunities for income share options are currently found at alternative education programs like Make School's Product College.
-At the Product College, every student has the opportunity to pay for their education with either standard tuition, an ISA, or a combination thereof.
+Purdue is the most notable example of a traditional, four-year college experimenting with ISAs, and hopefully, other universities will start to take note.
+But the best opportunities for income share options are currently found in new higher education programs like Make School.
+At Make School, every student has the opportunity to pay for their education with either standard tuition, an ISA, or a combination thereof.

 But how much financial sense do ISAs actually make?
 Are they better for students in the long run than federal student loans?
 The short answer is: it depends.